Vegan Biscotti

 How long do these vegan biscotti keep?

 They last up to 1 week if stored in an airtight container, but make sure they cool completely before storing.
-My favorite containers are the old-fashion metal tins, they keep my cookies fresh and crispy.
+My favorite containers are the old-fashioned metal tins; they keep my cookies fresh and crispy.

 - Easy almond cookies, soft, chewy, and absolutely divine